Here’s what we know:

 Update May 18, 1:00 p.m.

-Applications opened Monday for California Disaster Relief Assistance for Immigrants, or DRAI — a state-funded program that provides a one-time award of disaster relief to undocumented adults impacted by COVID-19.
+Applications opened Monday for California Disaster Relief Assistance for Immigrants — a state-funded program that provides a one-time award of disaster relief to undocumented adults impacted by COVID-19.

 The money in Alameda and Contra Costa counties will be allocated through Catholic Charities East Bay, which provides legal and mental health services, among other aid.
 Eligible adults can each receive $500, with a maximum of $1,000 per household.
 To apply, adults must call the Catholic Charities East Bay phone number and provide documentation of their identity, home address and financial impact from COVID-19.